top of page

 We’ll return to Portland Beer Hub at 2:00pm

-The beverages are included in the tour price, and Maine Brews Cruise will supply a light snack and water.
-Bring binoculars.
+Portland Explorer will supply a light snack and water.
+Bring binoculars and a flashlight.
 We also recommend bringing a lunch or additional snack if you so desire.
 Sturdy comfortable walking shoes are also recommended, as are a variety of layers as it can be quite chilly on the water by the end of October.

 Meeting Location